Timoolz/fincra-test/README.md

 ### Create Ticket

 This endpoint is an authenticated endpoint. \
-It requires an endpoint with a role with the following user types.
+It requires an access token with a role with the following user types.
 - USER
 #### Request